Adisoemarmo International Airport: Train

 The 13.5-kilometer airport rail connects from Solo Balapan Station to Adi Soemarmo Airport.
-Construction of the airport rail line consists of two segments, namely segment 1, ranging from Solo Balapan Station to Solo Baru Station along 3.5 km which is the existing railway track.
-Meanwhile, segment 2, starting from Solo Baru Station to Adi Sumarmo Airport along the 10 km to be built new railway line.
+Construction of the airport rail line consists of two segments, namely segment 1, ranging from Solo Balapan Station to Kadipiro Station along 3.5 km which is the existing railway track.
+Meanwhile, segment 2, starting from Kadipiro to Adi Sumarmo Airport along the 10 km to be built new railway line.
 The presence of the airport train is one of the government's efforts to realize the integration between public transport modes and meet the needs of community mobilization, and to create safe, secure, convenient and timely transportation facilities.
-The airport train is formally launched on December 29, 2019.
+The airport train is formally launched on 29 December 2019.
 By using the airport train, the distance from Solo to Adi Sumarmo Airport will only take in 19 minutes and 27 minutes from the airport to the city with headway 40 minutes.
 This is the first airport train in Indonesia connects city directly to departure hall in the airport and faster than using a car which usually takes 40 to 60 minutes.